The Multiplier effect

-- Multiplier effect: 1kg wild fish gives 4.5kg farmed fish across global production systems.
-Thus, fish which do not have a food market are converted into 4.5 times the volume of fish that people do want to eat.
+- Multiplier effect: 1kg marine raw material gives 5kg farmed fish across global production systems.
+Thus, fish which do not have a food market are converted into 5 times the volume of fish that people do want to eat.

 - Decreasing impact on ecosystems: 1/3 of fishmeal is now produced from by-products that are left over after fish from food have been processed

 Marine ingredients provide unrivalled and essential nutrients to farmed seafood, most importantly in early stages of growth.
 The sources of marine ingredients are often from fish that don’t have a strong food market and this valuable resource can instead be processed in fishmeal and fish oil to further contribute to global protein production, food security and farmed animal and human health.
 Traditionally fishmeal and fish oil provided the foundation of aquafeed, but due to the finite supply of this essential resource, they are now used strategically to ensure the continued health of the fish.